PolymerLabs/arcs/shell/docs/getting-started.md

 ## Particles

 A particle is the basic unit of computation in Arcs.
-Simply put it's a JavaScript file that contains a class that inherits either from [DomParticle](https://github.com/PolymerLabs/arcs/blob/master/runtime/dom-particle.js) (if the particle renders DOM UI) or from its parent class [Particle](https://github.com/PolymerLabs/arcs/blob/master/runtime/particle.js) (if it only operates on input and output views).
+Simply put it's a JavaScript file that contains a class that inherits either from [DomParticle](https://github.com/PolymerLabs/arcs/blob/master/runtime/dom-particle.js) (if the particle renders DOM UI) or from its parent class [Particle](https://github.com/PolymerLabs/arcs/blob/master/runtime/particle.js) (if it only operates on input and output handles).
 Take a look at the [Greet](https://glitch.com/edit/#!/arcs-hello-world?path=particles/Greet/Greet.manifest) particle manifest and its accompanied [JavaScript file](https://glitch.com/edit/#!/arcs-hello-world?path=particles/Greet/Greet.js).

-Particles may gain access to sensitive user data through input views.
+Particles may gain access to sensitive user data through input handles.
 To avoid data leaks and protect user privacy, particles run isolated from other particles and have limited capabilities.
 Particles don't have direct access to traditional storage, DOM or even network resources.
-Instead, particles may have side effects by writing to output views or by rendering (sanitized) DOM content into UI slots.
-The Arcs runtime is responsible for instantiating particles inside the Arc and for persisting views across ephemeral particle invocations.
+Instead, particles may have side effects by writing to output handles or by rendering (sanitized) DOM content into UI slots.
+The Arcs runtime is responsible for instantiating particles inside the Arc and for persisting handles across ephemeral particle invocations.

-Particle authors can write to output views that behave as sets of entities ([interface definition](https://polymerlabs.github.io/arcs-cdn/v0.0.4/index.html)).
-An example of that is the HelloWorld particle that writes to a singleton output view (which is essentially a set of size 1) called hello of type Message.
+Particle authors can write to output handles that behave as sets of entities ([interface definition](https://polymerlabs.github.io/arcs-cdn/v0.0.4/index.html)).
+An example of that is the HelloWorld particle that writes to a singleton output handle (which is essentially a set of size 1) called hello of type Message.

 Particles may also output DOM UI.
 Particles that output any DOM can inherit from DomParticle.
-E.g., Greet takes as input a singleton view of type Message and renders that message to DOM.
+E.g., Greet takes as input a singleton handle of type Message and renders that message to DOM.

 It's important to note that DOM particles don't have unrestricted access to the main DOM.
 That would give particle authors a way to leak sensitive user data.
 Instead, DOM particles render templated shadow DOMs into slots that get sanitized before being rendered into the main DOM by the Arcs runtime.
 DomParticle uses the Xen templates.
 See the [Xen Template Explainer](https://polymerlabs.github.io/arcs-cdn/v0.0.4/components/xen-explainer.html) for a list of features.